Billmate/QvicklyDocumentation/Writerside/topics/PortalAPI-Customers-Filters.md

 ## isReverseTax

+Search for customers that are setup for reverse tax.

 | Property      | Required | Default value | Description                                   |
 |---------------|----------|---------------|-----------------------------------------------|
 | isReverseTax  | No       | 1             | Find customers that are setup for reverse tax |